 Sixteenth Street Baptist Church had been a rallying point for civil rights activists throughout the spring and summer leading up to the bombing.
-The activists had finally reached an agreement with local authorities to begin integrating schools which in turn outraged segregationists and caused the attack.
-Four men, who were members of the United Klans of America, went to the church and planted 19 sticks of dynamite outside the basement behind the building.
+The activists had finally reached an agreement with local authorities to begin integrating schools, and segregationists were outraged.
+Four men (Bobby Frank Cherry, Thomas Blanton, Robert Chambliss, and Herman Cash), who were members of the United Klans of America, went to the church and planted nineteen sticks of dynamite outside the basement behind the building.

-The explosion which occurred around 10:20 that Sunday morning destroyed the rear end of the building.
+The explosion, which occurred around 10:20 that Sunday morning, destroyed the rear end of the building.
 The steps going outside were destroyed as were all but one of the church’s stained glass windows.
-Even the windows of the laundromat across the street were blown out and many cars outside damaged or destroyed.
+Many cars outside damaged or destroyed, and even the windows of the laundromat across the street were blown out.

-The public funeral for three of the girls attracted over eight thousand people but not one city or state official attended.
-The Birmingham Post-Herald reported a month later that in the aftermath of the bombing no one had been arrested for the incident itself but 23 African Americans had been arrested for charges ranging from disorderly conduct, to “being drunk and loitering” mostly in the vicinity of the church.
+The public funeral for three of the girls attracted over 8,000 people, but not one city or state official attended.
+The Birmingham Post-Herald reported a month later that in the aftermath of the bombing no one had been arrested for the incident itself, but twenty-three African Americans had been arrested for charges ranging from disorderly conduct to “being drunk and loitering,” mostly in the vicinity of the church.
 One black youth was gunned down by police after he threw rocks at passing cars with white passengers.